chunhuili/cpvalidate/README.md

 <details><summary><strong>required_unless</strong>:another_field,value_1,value_2,...</summary>

-The field under validation must be present and not empty unless the anotherfield field is equal to any value.
+The field under Cpvalidate must be present and not empty unless the anotherfield field is equal to any value.

 </details>

 <details><summary><strong>required_with</strong>:field_1,field_2,...</summary>

-The field under validation must be present and not empty only if any of the other specified fields are present.
+The field under Cpvalidate must be present and not empty only if any of the other specified fields are present.

 </details>

 <details><summary><strong>required_without</strong>:field_1,field_2,...</summary>

-The field under validation must be present and not empty only when any of the other specified fields are not present.
+The field under Cpvalidate must be present and not empty only when any of the other specified fields are not present.

 </details>

 <details><summary><strong>required_with_all</strong>:field_1,field_2,...</summary>

-The field under validation must be present and not empty only if all of the other specified fields are present.
+The field under Cpvalidate must be present and not empty only if all of the other specified fields are present.

 </details>

 <details><summary><strong>required_without_all</strong>:field_1,field_2,...</summary>

-The field under validation must be present and not empty only when all of the other specified fields are not present.
+The field under Cpvalidate must be present and not empty only when all of the other specified fields are not present.

 </details>